Chapter Nine – Goodbye is Forever

 There were experimentations with the cousins—nothing horribly egregious; kids being kids kissing and touching.
 Since the adults avoided extending them any type of sexual education, they were left to explore on their own, being careful not to venture too far from home, utilizing their own vigilance when needed.

-From reading historical romance novels, the severity of the punishments women were perpetually made to feel, if they did go too far, were cruel; not to the men, but always to the women.
+From reading historical romance novels, the severity of the punishments women were perpetually made to feel, if they did go too far, were cruel and abusive; not to the men, but always to the women.
 Women were rarely allowed to sexually explore freely without repercussions while men were given much latitude and little consequences to do whatever they wanted with a woman’s body, regardless of how women felt about it.
 Women were often left with the products of whatever transpired between—consensual or not.